HementSharma/Frogger-game/README.md

 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

 Starting instrutions:-
-Download the files from Git Save on your desktop and Enjoy !!!!
+Download the files from Git and Save on your desktop and Enjoy !!!!